kirkegaardlab/deeptangle/README.md

 ## Weights
-The weights used on the paper can be downloaded from [here](https://sid.erda.dk/share_redirect/cEjIpG1yQl) or by using the following commmand
+The weights used in the paper can be downloaded from [here](https://sid.erda.dk/share_redirect/cEjIpG1yQl) or by using the following commmand
 ```download
 wget https://sid.erda.dk/share_redirect/cEjIpG1yQl -O weights.zip